bouligo/cuterecon/README.md

 - [x] Autorun any à fixer
 - [x] Snippets : only use list of list, where the first element is the title
 - [x] Fixed font for snippets
+- [ ] Save location when loading new database or importing nmap scans
 - [ ] Remove sharename variable & unify variables ?
 - [ ] Option to force edit command before an interactive run
 - [ ] Save configuration from GUI